syncfusion-content/asp.netwebforms-docs/aspnet/SpellCheck/Modes.md

 ---
 # SpellCheck Operations

-Essential SpellCheck provides two ways to perform the spellcheck operation(error correction).
-They are,
+Essential SpellCheck provides two ways to perform the spell check operations(error correction).
+They are as follows,

 * Dialog Mode
 * Context Menu Mode